ccheung0926/v2.complete-intro-to-react/README.md

 - renders your component out, it dumps that to a file and then it just compares against that file in the future
 - Jest find .spec.js or .test.js for you automatically, example: search.spec.js
 -shallow is going to render out everything from a componenet, but it is not going to go any deeper than that.
 It goes til hitting another component, it will be going to render another component at all

+- ComponentDidMount--call it right after it gets put into the DOM, does not get called in Node environment
+- ComponentWillMount-- get called in Node environment
+- ComponentWillUnmount - exclusively for cleanup, if you put any dom listeners on you have to go remove them.
+You need to clean up before removing that component
+- shoudComponentUpdate - exclsuively used for performance reason, Brian Holt rarely uses it.
+The way that reacts tells if the component used to update as it looks at its state.
+If the state has not been modified for the last time it saw it, the it sees as nothing changed.
+Re-render method is not rendered because it doesnt see as state changed